KevinAst/feature-u/docs/article/article.md

 Hooks], injected through the following Feature aspects:

 1. [`Feature.appWillStart({app, curRootAppElm}): rootAppElm || falsy`]
    ...  invoked one time, just before the app starts up.
-This an do any type of initialization, including supplementing the app's top-level root element (i.e. react component instance).
+This can do any type of initialization, including supplementing the app's top-level root element (i.e. react component instance).

 2. [`Feature.appDidStart({app, appState, dispatch}): void`] ...
-   invoked one time immediatly after the app has started.
+   invoked one time immediately after the app has started.
 A typical usage for this hook is to dispatch some type of bootstrap action.

 Here are some examples from **eatery-nod**: